mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 ## Test programs

 Details about installation and configuration of the libraries LVGL, TFT_eSPI and LovyanGFX can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).
 All modified files can be found above in the folder [Arduino](Arduino/) or [PlatformIO](PlatformIO/).
+ESP32-USB-Soft-Host version 0.1.4 is used.

 - [USB_Test_Scan.ino](Arduino/USB_Test_Scan) ( [PlatformIO version](PlatformIO/USB_Test_Scan) )
   - Used for testing, whether there are mice and keyboards, that work with "ESP32-USB-Soft-Host".
 Only this library must be installed or copied.
 For detailed information every 10 seconds or so ( USB0: Ack = 0 Nack = 0 ... ) set in the Arduino Ide "Core Debug Level" to "Debug" or "Verbose"